anamorar/MAP_Hausaufgabe6/README.md

 # Student enrollment in courses
-Connection with database and UI
+Connection with database and GUI with javafx

 MAP_Homework6